Levi John Wolf (levi.john.wolf[at]bristol.ac.uk)

-The course will be structured in five (approximately) two-week blocks.
+The course will be structured in four (approximately) two-week blocks.
 Each block will have

 Final marks are awarded for the interim assessments on a “best three out of four” basis.
 They comprise 60% of your overall mark.
 This means that you recieve feedback on each interim assessment, but only the best 3 of the 4 are counted.2 Since three are 60%, each interim assessment will each be worth 20% of the overall mark.
 For each assessment, answer keys will be posted after the due date, and the answers will be walked through in class.
 The final assessment is worth 40% of the overall mark.3 meaning it’s worth two of the interim assessments.